rant-lang/rant/README.md

 {foo|bar|baz} # Resolves randomly to "foo", "bar", or "baz"
 ```

-### Rant is concise
+### Concise operations

-Rant's standard library provides convenient utilities for many common use cases, cutting down on the amount of boilerplate you need to write.
+Rant's standard library provides built-in utilities for many common use cases, cutting down on the amount of boilerplate you need to write.

 Even for more complex generation tasks, Rant has your back.
 With its powerful set of synchronization, branching, and generation tools, you can get results with far less code than conventional programming languages.

-### Rant is flexible
+### Flexible applications

 Rant does more than randomization: its behavior is infinitely configurable for a wide range of use cases ranging from natural language generation to simple code templating.
 What you do with it is up to you!